bashaer310/Freelance-Platform/README.md

   spring.datasource.password=yourPassword
 ```

-- Run the application:
+5. Run the application:
   Use your IDE or run via command line:
 ```bash
 ./mvnw spring-boot:run
 ```

-5. Test the API
+6. Test the API
+    - your apis are available at: [locahost:](http://localhost:/)

-    Use tools like Postman to test the endpoints.
+    - Use tools like Postman to test the endpoints.

 ## Project structure
 ```bash